openedx/open-edx-proposals/oeps/oep-0050-hooks-extension-framework.rst

 Since the creation of the plugin framework different initiatives in the community have demonstrated success by adopting this pattern.
-This OEP extends the range of possible extensions that the patter can hold sustainably.
+This OEP extends the range of possible extensions that the pattern can hold sustainably.

 Adopters of the Open edX technology as a way of delivering online courses very often require that certain changes are made to the codebase by changing the